Tremper Longman: Early life and education

 Longman was born on September 8, 1952, in Princeton, New Jersey.
-His parents were Tremper Longman, Jr. and Mary Jane Longman (nee Stevenson).
+His parents were Tremper Longman Jr. and Mary Jane Longman (née Stevenson).

 He earned his B.A. from Ohio Wesleyan University, his M.Div. from Westminster Theological Seminary, and his M.Phil. and Ph.D. in Old Testament and Ancient Near Eastern studies from Yale University.

 Career

-Longman is Distinguished Scholar of Biblical Studies and Emeritus Professor of Biblical Studies at Westmont College in Santa Barbara, California, where he was the Robert H. Gundry Professor of Biblical Studies for nineteen years before his retirement in 2017.
+Longman is Distinguished Scholar of Biblical Studies and emeritus Professor of Biblical Studies at Westmont College in Santa Barbara, California, where he was the Robert H. Gundry Professor of Biblical Studies for nineteen years before his retirement in 2017.

 Prior to joining Westmont in 1998, Longman taught for eighteen years at Westminster Theological Seminary in Philadelphia.
 He has also served as visiting professor at The Seattle School of Theology and Psychology, an adjunct professor at Fuller Theological Seminary, and a guest lecturer at Regent College and the Canadian Theological Seminary.

 Longman has contributed to a number of commentaries, including the New International Commentary on the Old Testament (The Song of Solomon and Ecclesiastes), NIV Application Commentary (Daniel), New International Biblical Commentary (Jeremiah and Lamentations), and the Baker Old Testament Wisdom series (Proverbs).
 In addition, he was the senior translator for the wisdom books on the central committee that produced and now monitors the New Living Translation.